Root Canal Therapy | Stow OH

 When you look at your tooth in the mirror, what you see is the crown.
 The rest of the tooth, the portion hidden beneath the gum line, is called the root.
 Though the outer portion of the root is a hard tissue called dentin, the inside channel or “root canal” contains a pulp of soft tissue, blood vessels, and nerves.
 Bacteria that are introduced into the pulp as a result of tooth decay, periodontal disease, tooth fracture or other problems, can severely damage the pulp.
 Symptoms of the infection can be identified as visible injury or swelling around the tooth, sensitivity to temperature, or pain in the tooth and gums.

 If you experience any of these symptoms, your dentist will most likely recommend non-surgical treatment (root canal therapy) to eliminate the diseased pulp.
 An endodontic specialist removes the diseased pulp to save the tooth and prevent further infection and inflammation.
 After the injured pulp is removed, the root canal system is thoroughly cleaned and sealed.
 This therapy usually involves local anesthesia and may be completed in one or more visits, depending on the treatment required.
 We use local anesthesia to eliminate discomfort.
-You will be able to drive home afterwards, and most patients feel comfortable returning to their normal routine.
+You will be able to drive home afterward, and most patients feel comfortable returning to their normal routine.
 Provided you have a preliminary consultation and a driver available, we can provide oral conscious sedation as well.

 Successful root canal treatment occurs in about 90% of cases.
 If your tooth is not amenable to endodontic treatment or the chance of success is unfavorable, you will be informed at the time of consultation or when a complication becomes evident during or after treatment.